 We have recently updated our vaccination schedule and no longer give our puppies any vaccinations before they head off to their new families.
 After months of research and lots of reading up on some new studies and suggested protocols, we believe that vaccinating puppies to early is not as effective or as safe as waiting until the puppy is at least 10 weeks old, preferably 12 weeks old, for best results,.

-We have decided to follow Dr. Jean Dodds' Vaccine Protocol.
-This is now the protocol we follow for our dogs.
+We have decided to follow Dr. Jean Dodds' Vaccine Protocol with a few minor alterations.

 The following is taking from: Dogs Naturally - Taking the Risks Out of Puppy Shots

 When puppies are very young, they’re protected from disease by drinking their mother’s first milk, called colostrum.
 This rich milk contains antibodies against disease (called maternal antibodies), which the mother passes down to her puppies.
 The puppy’s immune system isn’t fully mature, and able to fully protect him, until your puppy is around six months of age, so the maternal antibodies provide something called passive immunity.

 This might seem like a good idea, but here’s the problem with those maternal antibodies …

 When a puppy with a reasonable amount of maternal antibodies is vaccinated, the maternal antibodies will essentially inactivate the vaccine, just as it would a real virus.

 As good as those maternal antibodies are, they can’t protect the puppy against the other toxins contained in vaccines such as the chemical adjuvants and preservatives which contain harmful chemicals including mercury, MSG, aluminum and formaldehyde.